- Motivations For Selling A Business

 In order to find off-market deals, you need to cold call business owners or send out cold emails.
 Assuming you find someone who’s interested, you need to go through an often lengthy process to gather the appropriate financial and legal documents yourself.

-Just imagine spending weeks poring over the backs of napkins to find out that the company owes its IT guy back pay from 2016.
+Just imagine spending weeks poring over the backs of napkins to discover that the company owes its IT guy back pay from 2016.

 A big part of the off-market deal process is setting out realistic expectations with the seller about what their business is really worth.

-While off-market deals can be had, the reality is that the deal flow is best when it comes from brokers.
-Brokers know how to do the exacting legwork that is necessary to close a deal.
-And it’s what they get paid for, so they’re not sacrificing other work or their personal life to do it like a maverick buyer would need to in order to ensure the viability of a deal.
+Although off-market deals can sometimes be found, it is a fact that the most productive deal flow originates from brokers.
+Brokers know how to do the exacting legwork necessary to close a deal.
+They get paid to do it, so they don't sacrifice their personal life or other work like a maverick buyer would have to in order to ensure a deal's viability.

-These brokers are people who are well situated in their local communities and usually have deals coming to them.
+These brokers are well-situated in their local communities and usually have deals coming to them.
 Rather than taking them out of the equation, successful buyers usually build relationships with many brokers to ensure they hear about the best deals first.

 Pre-LOI Diligence

-Before you can even consider submitting any kind of proposal, you need to analyze the business.
-During this phase, you’re getting certain key questions answered about the business operations and its finances.
+Before even considering submitting any kind of proposal, you need to analyze the business.
+During this phase, you’re getting certain key questions answered about the business's operations and finances.

 This helps you ensure that the company actually matches your investment thesis and that there are no obvious red flags or black flags.